torvalds/linux/Documentation/media/uapi/dvb/frontend-stat-properties.rst

 stats is supported, and the properties will return a single value for each parameter.

-It should be noted, however, that new OFDM delivery systems like ISDB can use different modulation types for each group of carriers.
+It should be yested, however, that new OFDM delivery systems like ISDB can use different modulation types for each group of carriers.
 On such standards, up to 3 groups of statistics can be provided, and ``dtv_property.stat.len`` is updated to reflect the "global" metrics,